The logarithmic Picard group and its tropicalization: The logarithmic Picard group

 \begin{proposition} Suppose $X$ is a proper, vertical logarithmic curve over $S$.
 Then $\bLogPic(X/S)$ is locally of finite presentation over $S$. \end{proposition} \begin{proof}

-We begin by proving the essential surjectivity part of Definition~\ref{def:lfp} for the functor $\pi_\ast \mathrm B\logGm$.
+We prove the essential surjectivity part of Definition~\ref{def:lfp} for the functor $\pi_\ast \mathrm B\logGm$.
 The full faithfulness is similar but easier, and we omit it.
 Then we prove that the bounded monodromy condition defining $\bLogPic(X/S)$ inside $\pi_\ast \mathrm B\logGm$ is locally of finite presentation.

 The assertion is local in $S$, so we assume $S$ is quasicompact and quasiseparated.
 Consider a cofiltered inverse system of affine logarithmic schemes $S_i$ over $S$.
 Let $X_i$ be the base change of $X$ to $S_i$.
 Let $L$ be a logarithmic line bundle over $Y = \varprojlim X_i$.
 Then there is an \'etale cover $U_j$ of $Y$ over which $L$ can be trivialized.
 We can assume that the $U_j$ are all quasicompact and quasiseparated.
 We note that $Y$ is quasicompact and quasiseparted because all the $X_i$ were.
 In particular, we can arrange for the $U_j$ to be finite in number.
 By \cite[Th\'eor\`eme~IV.8.8.2]{EGA}, they are induced by maps $U_{ij} \to X_i$ for some index $i$.
 These maps can be assumed \'etale by \cite[Proposition~IV.17.7.8]{EGA} and surjective by \cite[Th\'eor\`eme~IV.8.10.5]{EGA}.